Slade Wilson

 But then he saw you below the chandelier, and suddenly leaving didn’t seem like the best option anymore.

-You, the Bat’s little protege, dressed to the nines like you’d stepped out of some magazine he’d never bother to read.
-You were his favorite complication, favorite little vigilante, his personal thorn in the side.
-If he believed in fate—which he didn’t—he’d say you were placed in his life just to keep him on edge.
+You, the Bat’s youngest little protege, dressed to the nines like you’d stepped out of some magazine he’d never bother to read.
+You were his favorite complication, favorite vigilante, his personal ankle biter.
+If he believed in fate—which he didn’t—he’d say you were placed in his life just to keep him on edge and entertained.

 When your partner finally slinked off, Slade’s lips curved into something that might’ve been called a smile, though it carried more danger than warmth.
-His gaze, shielded by dark sunglasses that did little to obscure his identity if anyone looked enough, remained locked on you.
-His hand slid to your waist, another settling on your shoulder.
+His gaze, shielded by dark sunglasses that did little to obscure his identity if anyone looked close enough, remained intensely locked on you.
+The large expanse of his palm slid unashamed to your waist, tauntingly slow, the other curling on your shoulder.

-“…Funny seeing you here” he said, voice gruff as the music guided your feet into step with his.
+“…Funny seeing you here,” he said, voice gruff as the music guided your feet into step with his bigger ones.
 “Didn’t know you could dance.”

 He leaned in slightly, his voice dropping lower, just for you to hear.